2014 Jerusalem tractor attack

-A terrorist ramming attack occurred on 4 August 2014, when a man drove an excavator type of tractor out of a construction site, injuring several pedestrians and killing one man before ramming the tractor into a public bus, overturning the bus and then hitting it repeatedly.
-The terrorist was shot dead at the scene by a police officer while still seated at the wheel of the tractor and continuing to attack the bus by swinging the arm of the excavator against it.
+A terrorist ramming attack occurred on 4 August 2014 in Jerusalem, when a Palestinian drove an excavator out of a construction site, injuring several pedestrians and killing a civilian before ramming the tractor into a public bus, overturning the bus and then hitting it repeatedly.
+The terrorist was shot dead at the scene by two police officers while still seated at the wheel of the tractor and continuing to attack the bus by swinging the arm of the excavator against it.

 The Jerusalem Post described it as part of a series of terrorist vehicular attacks in recent years.

 Attack and casualties

 The attacker drove an excavator tractor out of a work site into a Shmuel HaNavi Street, a major street in central Jerusalem near the Olive Tree Hotel.
 He knocked down several pedestrians before ramming the public bus, which was empty except for the driver.
 One of the pedestrians, 30-year-old Avraham Waltz, was run over by the tractor and killed, while seven others were injured.
 After overturning the bus, the driver continued attacking by swinging the tractor's mechanical digging arm into the bus.
 Two police officers at the scene fired at and killed the attacker.

 The attack echoed earlier terrorist vehicle ramming attacks in which vehicles were commandeered and used as weapons to run over pedestrians and attack other vehicles.